mnot/I-D/http-proxy-problem/draft.md

 perceived performance, or transcode content to formats that limited-resource devices can more easily consume.

+Small modifications also include adding metadata in headers for accounting purposes, or removing metadata such as Accept-Encoding to make virus scanning easier.

 In other cases, content modification is performed to make more substantial modifications.
 This could include inserting advertisements, or changing the layout of content in an attempt to make it easier to use.